Shane R. Reeves

-Shane Richardson Reeves is a United States Army brigadier general serving as the 15th Dean of the United States Military Academy.
+Shane Richardson Reeves is a retired United States Army brigadier general who served as the 15th Dean of the United States Military Academy from 2021 to 2026.
+He is from Rock Springs, Wyoming and graduated from Rock Springs High School in 1992.
+He currently serves as the 29th President of the University of Wyoming since July 1, 2026.

 Military career

 Reeves graduated from the West Point in 1996 with a Bachelor of Science degree and was commissioned as an armor officer.
 Upon graduation he served for four years at the Fort Irwin National Training Center in various positions.
 He subsequently became a part of the Judge Advocate General's Corps after graduating from law school at William & Mary in 2003.
 Later, Reeves served in numerous legal positions with the 1st Infantry Division, 1st Armored Division, The Judge Advocate General's Legal Center and School, and Joint Special Operations Command.
 He also completed a Master of Laws degree in military justice at The Judge Advocate General's Legal Center and School in 2008.

 Career at West Point

 Since 2011, Reeves taught in United States Military Academy’s Law Department.
 Where in 2015 he became deputy department head, and later department head in 2020.
-In this capacity Reeves also a founded and was the inaugural and director of the Lieber Institute for Law and Land Warfare.
+In this capacity Reeves also founded and was the inaugural director of the Lieber Institute for Law and Land Warfare.
 On May 28, 2021, Reeves succeeded Cindy Jebb as the Dean.